What Needs Attention Right Now

 Review the shift summary

 A summary panel showing the last 8 hours: issues opened versus resolved, escalations raised, items completed, and overall throughput.
-This answers "what happened while I was away?" in a single glance.
+This answers "what happened while I was away" in a single glance.
+The summary should be generated automatically from the same data that drives the live view.

 Check for stuck exceptions